 So not looking good so far for equity at the current listing price.

-The Major KPIs: Cash Flow, Cash-on-Cash Return, and Internal Rate of Return
+The Major KPIs and Metrics: Cash Flow, Cash-on-Cash Return, and Internal Rate of Return

 Many people aim for at least $100 per door per month for cash flow, and depending on their cost of capital, at least an 8% internal rate of return.